troclaux/notes/nvim.md

 ## substitute command

-after running the command `:%s/old/new/c`, the prompt "replace with new (y/n/a/q/l/^E/^Y)?" appears, which provides several options:
+after running the command `:%s/old/new/c`, the prompt `replace with new (y/n/a/q/l/^E/^Y)?` appears, which provides several options:

-- y (yes): replace the current instance of the old word with the new word
+- `y (yes)`: replace the current instance of the old word with the new word
-- n (no): do not replace the current instance of the old word, and move on to the next instance
+- `n (no)`: do not replace the current instance of the old word, and move on to the next instance
-- a (all): replace all remaining instances of the old word with the new word, without prompting again
+- `a (all)`: replace all remaining instances of the old word with the new word, without prompting again
-- q (quit): stop the substitution process entirely
+- `q (quit)`: stop the substitution process entirely
-- l (last): replace the current instance of the old word with the new word, and stop prompting for replacements
+- `l (last)`: replace the current instance of the old word with the new word, and stop prompting for replacements
-- ^E (scroll down): scroll the screen down one line
+- `^E (scroll down)`: scroll the screen down one line
-- ^Y (scroll up): scroll the screen up one line
+- `^Y (scroll up)`: scroll the screen up one line

-- you can use other delimiters for the s command:
+- you can use other delimiters for the substitute command:
   - `s#old#new#` (using # instead of /)
   - `s|old|new|` (using | instead of /)
   - `s@old@new@` (using @ instead of /)